vishalbelsare/ag2/RFCs/001/[RFC] - AgentBus: Inter Agent Communication Model.md

 AgentBus carries events, which themselves are structured objects that are like JSON objects.

 Each agent can emit event to the AgentBus.
-Once emmited, event is presented to all Agents connected to the AgentBus.
+Once emitted, event is presented to all Agents connected to the AgentBus.
 Specially, agentic flow could be started by initial event provided by starter of the flow.